rohanp-91/flipgrid-assignment/README.md

     * RegisterRequestService - This is an extension of the BaseRequestService class to align with the registration network requests.
     * RegistrationRepository - A class that handles the registration requests making use of the RegisterRequestService.

-5. Models - This contains different models for user/entity specific data and business logic
+3. Models - This contains different models for user/entity specific data and business logic

-3. Activities - This contains the class definitions of the various activities of the application.
+4. Activities - This contains the class definitions of the various activities of the application.

-4. Fragments - This contains the fragment definitions of the application that is used by the activities.
+5. Fragments - This contains the fragment definitions of the application that is used by the activities.

+6. Utils - Contains validators and error definitions.

 > A buildConfigField 'DEVELOPER_MODE' was added to enable some features that is only present in debug builds - this can be used to pilot features or test features out in debug mode without having to enable it in production.